 However, there is one topic that is rarely brought up that I believe can have just as much of an impact on whether or not you survive.
 You also have to ask yourself if you want to just survive, or live.
 But that may a discussion for another article.

 The topic in question is what kind of prepper are you?
 Some may be saying, “I thought there was only one kind.”
 For those people, I am glad you are here because in my experience I have run into multiple kinds of preppers.
-But for the sake of this article, there are primarily three I will be discussing.
-Before I get into the three types…

 Why Should I Care?